 You should then do the same as you would with the miter saw method.
 Simply place your wood boards so that they are flush against the stop block and then cut them.

-Repeat this until you have trimmed all of the boards that you need to cut.
+Repeat this until you have trimmed all of the boards that you need to cut to the desired length.

 Method Four: Use a Clamp

-For this method, you simply need a measuring tape, a saw, and a clamp.
+For this method, you simply need a measuring tape, a hand saw, and a clamp.

 To use this method, the first thing that you need to do is gather your wooden boards together and lay them down on top of your wood bench.

 Before you do anything else, you should square up the ends so that your wooden boards are in line with one another.
 As long as the ends of one side of the wood are square then this method will work.